-Articulating Boom Lifts are elevated work platforms that can articulate due to their multiple sections, this allows users to reach difficult areas by allowing them to access areas that otherwise may be blocked by obstacles.
-These types of platforms can also be called “up and over booms” or “knuckle booms”.
-These machines are very versatile and are perfect for tight spaces.
-These booms start around 30 ft and can go up as high as 158 ft.
+Articulating Boom Lifts are elevated work platforms that can articulate like an arm due to their jointed sections.
+This allows users to reach difficult areas by reaching over access areas that otherwise may be blocked by obstacles.
+These types of platforms are sometimes also called “up and over booms” or “knuckle booms.”
+These machines are very versatile and perfect for tight spaces, but they may not reach as high.
+They start at heights of around 30 ft and can go up as high as 158 ft.

 Costs of renting a boom lift vary depending on the size you need for a job:

 - Daily rates range from $275 to $1700.

 - Weekly rates range from $650 to $4700.

 - Monthly rates range from $1900 to $9900

 These prices include only the machine usage costs.
 You also need to consider additional fees for delivery, damage insurance, and sometimes an environmental fee (if applicable).
 On our platform, customers see all associated fees up-front.
 However, be sure to ask other rental agencies about added fees before your sign a contract.

 Prices also vary depending on location.
 For example, although the availability of various sizes may be greater in New York, the prices tend to run about 25% higher than Los Angeles and 20% higher Miami because of increased demand.

 In New York, our boom lifts range from the 40 ft boom, starting at $425, to the 135 ft boom starting at $1,700.
 Delivery rates are a bit more expensive in this region costing between $300 and $400 for drop off and pickup.